alexpdp7/alexpdp7/personal_infra/puppet/modules/proxmox/README.md

 Your hostname must be publicly accessible, because http challenges are used.

 You receive mails to restart your server when required.

+The `base_hostname` certificate is injected daily to pveproxy.